steffenmueller4/steffenmueller4.github.io/_posts/2021-12-26-interdependencies-organization-and-architecture_part-II-conway.md

 As an architect or engineering manager, you are often facing situations where you realize interdependencies between your organization and software architecture.
 What team should maintain a specific component within a larger architecture or organization?
 How to (re-)structure teams when facing a bigger architecture rework or a new project?
-In this series of three articles, we discuss different approaches to describe those interdependencies between organization and software architecture.
+This is part II within the series of five articles where we discuss different approaches to describe those interdependencies between organization and software architecture.
-We will have a look at Conway's Law, the Inverse Conway Maneuver, Domain-driven Design (DDD), and the Team Topologies approach and how these approaches can be used to explain those interdependencies and help you to design your organisation or software architecture.
+It is about Conway's Law and the Inverse Conway Maneuver.

 ## Introduction